Sunday, April 21, 2024

 Let it simmer.

-Mix well and let it sit for at least 1 hour.
+Stir in and let it sit for at least 2 hours

-Portion out the pickle into separate containers and store them in the fridge.
+Portion out into separate containers and store in the fridge.